HeliumPeng/HeliumPeng.github.io/index.md

 It's **helium Peng** here(You can just call me Bob).

-I am looking for 2024 Fall/2025 Spring intake Ph.D in Finance/Fintech as well as artificial intellgence, I prefer interdisciplinary works.
+I am looking for 2025 Spring/Fall intake Ph.D in Finance/Fintech as well as artificial intellgence, I prefer interdisciplinary works.

-Currently, I worked as a research asscioate under the guidence of [Prof. CHEN chen](https://myweb.cuhk.edu.cn/chenchen2020) in Chinese University of Hong Kong (Shenzhen).
+Currently, I worked as a research asscioate under the guidence of [Prof. CHEN chen](https://myweb.cuhk.edu.cn/chenchen2020) in Chinese University of Hong Kong (Shenzhen), meanwhile I'm collaborating with researchers with similiar interests.

 If you are interested in any aspect of me, I would love to chat and collaborate, email me at *yifengpeng[at]link[dot]cuhk[dot]edu[dot]cn* or schedule a [Online Coffee Chat](https://calendly.com/heliumbob/how-about-an-online-coffee-with-helium) with me.